dezoito/dezoito.github.io/_posts/2024-03-21-react-limited-concurrency.md

 To better explain this concept we created a [React Limited Concurrency Demo Application](https://github.com/dezoito/react-limited-concurrency-queries).

-Let's say we have a list of clients, and for each client we use a complex and expensive AI process to decide whether they are elegible for a discount or not:
+Let's say we have a list of clients, and for each client we use a complex and expensive AI process to decide whether they are eligible for a discount or not:

 <img src="https://raw.githubusercontent.com/dezoito/react-limited-concurrency-queries/main/images/demo.gif" alt="Client Processing Animation" />